RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 Not all fonts exist on all computers, so we need to provide __fall-back fonts__ as well.
 These are very generic like ‘sans serif’, ‘serif’.

-Let’s try changing the font of the headline.
+Let’s try changing the font of the headline using the `font-family` property.

 ```CSS
 h1 {